Serving all 26 counties across Ireland

 Setting up a night cleaning contract follows the same professional process as all Optus Glean services, with additional steps specific to after-hours operations.

-1. Free Site Survey — Our operations manager visits your premises during both daytime and the proposed cleaning hours to assess lighting, access, security requirements, and scope of work.
+1. site survey — Our operations manager visits your premises during both daytime and the proposed cleaning hours to assess lighting, access, security requirements, and scope of work.
 We document everything.

 2. Security and Access Plan — We develop a detailed security protocol covering key holding, alarm management, access control, lone worker arrangements, and emergency procedures.
 This is agreed with your facilities manager or security team before any work commences.